anita-uva/anita-uva/README.md

-#### I used python and sqlite3 to get the file from github, then insert the cleaned data into a newly created `shipments` table.
+#### I used python and sqlite3 to create a repeatable and scalable process for getting cleaned files from github, then inserting the cleaned data into newly created tables.
 ```python
 ## Shipments Data file is stored in github
 if getEntireDatabase is True: